confluentinc/tutorials/python-connectors/tech-details.md

 ### Notes/FAQ

-- How to provide packages for offline installation of the python environment?
+- How to provide packages for offline installation of the Python environment?
 Put the wheel packages in a directory and provide it using `<transform.prefix>.offline.installation.dir`.
-- The python script cannot/shouldn't change the type of the key or of the value.
+- The Python script cannot/shouldn't change the type of the key or of the value.

 ## 2. Python Source Connector

-Main java class = `io.confluent.pytools.PySourceConnector`
+Main Java class = `io.confluent.pytools.PySourceConnector`

 Step 1.
 Add the Python Tools jar to the `CLASSPATH`.